juliamendesc/kanedama/frontend/README.md

 ## Delivery

-A clone or fork of this repositery containing:
+A clone or fork of this repository containing:

 - An integration of the wireframe above, with the data flow described in this brief
 - Some tests (what to test and the types of tests are at your appreciation)
 - A README file at the root of your repo explaining
   - your approach and design choices
   - how long did it take you to complete the test? (you are not evaluated on your rapidity)
   - if you had to do a second iteration, what would you add or improve?